careerbuilder/DataScienceAPIDocumentation/SchoolNormalization.md

 #Response Information

 The response returns a single data node which contains a list of normalized schools.
 These normalized schools are ordered by the confidence score.
-Each normalized shool has a normalized school name (string), a unique ID (string), a country (string), and a confidence (double).
+Each normalized shool has a normalized school name (string), a unique ID (string), a confidence (double), a country (string), a city (string), a state (string), an ipeds_id (string), and an ipeds_name (string).
 Confidence scores range from 0.0 to 2.0.

 #Versioning